stfc/PSyclone/doc/profiling.rst

 library.
 Support for further profiling libraries will be added in the future.
-To compile the wrapper libraries, change into the directory ``lib/profiling`` of PSyclone and type ``make`` to compile all wrapper.
-If only some of the wrapper are required, you can either use
-``make wrapper-name`` (e.g. ``make drhook``), or change into the corresponding directory and use ``make``.
+To compile the wrapper libraries, change into the directory ``lib/profiling`` of PSyclone and type ``make`` to compile all wrappers.
+If only some of the wrappers are required, you can either use ``make wrapper-name`` (e.g. ``make drhook``), or change into the corresponding directory and use ``make``.
 The corresponding README files contain additional parameters